yorgath/orthogram/README.rst

 You can pass any diagram `attributes`_ to the constructor as key-value pairs.

-You can now add nodes to the diagram:
+You can now add terminals to the diagram:

 .. code:: python

-   diagram.add_node("a", label="Hello")
+   diagram.add_terminal("a", label="Hello")
-   diagram.add_node("b", label="Beautiful")
+   diagram.add_terminal("b", label="Beautiful")
-   diagram.add_node("c", label="World")
+   diagram.add_terminal("c", label="World")

-Again, you can provide `attributes`_ for the node as key-value pairs.
+Again, you can provide `attributes`_ for the terminals as key-value pairs.

-In order to use the nodes, you must first place them in the grid:
+In order to use the terminals, you must first place pins for them in the grid:

 .. code:: python

    diagram.add_row(["a"])
    diagram.add_row(["b", "", "c"])

-The ``add_row`` method takes a list of node names.
-Note that you must have added the nodes to the diagram before placing them in the grid.
-Use an empty string or None to leave an empty space between nodes.
+The ``add_row`` method takes a list of terminal names.
+Note that you must have added the terminals to the diagram before placing pins for them in the grid.
+Use an empty string or None to leave an empty space between terminals.

-After placing the nodes, you can connect them via links like this:
+After placing the terminals, you can connect them via links like this:

 .. code:: python